Primary

 Once partners are picked, it’s time to plan.
 Planning when to use talk partners is more important than you realise.
 The best time to have children talk to their partners is after you pose an open-ended question.
 This is to incite more conversation and different interpretations.

 Be clear with the children that there is no right or wrong answer.
 This helps to alleviate anxiety and promote discussion.
-When I started I found it helpful to include the times and questions in my lesson plan, but after a while it should become more instinctive.
+When I started I found it helpful to include the times and questions in my lesson plan, but after a while it became more instinctive.

 “Planning when to use talk partners is more important than you realise”